jasminebahremand/sql-sales-analysis/README.md

 ---

+## Limitations

+- **Keyword-based segmentation** — industries were inferred from account-name keywords, so classifications are approximate and some accounts go uncategorized.
+- **Revenue, not profitability** — the dataset has sales but no costs or margins, so the analysis measures top-line performance, not the profit an acquisition ultimately hinges on.
+- **Descriptive, not causal** — regional revenue-per-rep gaps flag where to investigate, but don't by themselves prove misallocation (territory difficulty and account mix could contribute).

+---

 ## Tech Stack

 SQL · DBeaver · PostgreSQL

 ---

 ## How to Run

 1. Load the Parch & Posey dataset into PostgreSQL
 2. Open DBeaver and connect to your database
 3. Run `analysis_queries.sql` top to bottom